top of page

 6. Testing and certifications

 In Europe, every single recipe needs to be approved by a laboratory.
-Which is different from the approach in the USA, where the insurances takes the full blame in case of issues. in EU both are needed :) Testing a recipe costs from 250€ to 400€ depending on the laboratory provider.
+This differs from the US approach, where liability insurance absorbs the risk in case of product issues. in EU both are needed :) Testing a recipe costs from 250€/350€ depending on the laboratory provider.

 7. Insurances

 Many insurance companies have for different quotations and coverages.
 And they surely have their juicy prices.
-Our activity yearly coverage is 350€ per year.
+Our activity yearly coverage is 275€ per year.
 It covers mainly product liabilities, production place hazard.

 8. Marketing

-Online - having a domain and webshop is 30€ per month. - marketing efforts on Instagram + Facebook are about 10€ monthly.
+Online - having a domain and webshop is 30€ per month.
 Offline - being physically present at fairs, markets.
-2-3 times a year about 200€ fees
+5-6 times a year about 400€ fees

 C. Costs summary